 The word "gospel" bombards the American churchgoing public from every quarter.
 Yet there appears to be very little analysis of what the Bible means by the Gospel.
-There is no more important and urgent matter demanding our attention than this: to discover what Jesus and the apostles taught as the Gospel.
-Believing the Gospel is everywhere in the New Testament connected to salvation itself.
+There is no more important and urgent matter demanding our attention than this: to discover what Jesus and the Apostles taught as the Gospel.
+Believing the Gospel is everywhere in the New Testament directly connected to salvation.
+Salvation means gaining immortality in the future resurrection and helping to supervise a new world order, with the returned Messiah as its governor.

 There are cosmic forces at work attempting to prevent us from understanding the vital message of salvation.
 In Luke 8:12 Jesus brilliantly describes what happens when some hear the biblical Gospel.
-The Messiah's intelligence report lifts the lid on Satan's counter-gospel activity: "Then the Devil comes and snatches away the message [the Gospel of the Kingdom, Matt.
+The Messiah's intelligence report lifts the lid on Satan's counter-Gospel activity: "Then the Devil comes and snatches away the message [the Gospel of the Kingdom, Matt.
 13:19] which was sown in their hearts, so that they may not believe it [the Gospel] and be saved."